-In either case, you also must submit copies of evidence showing that each child was in the legal custody of and jointly resided with the parent(s) who adopted them for two years before or after the adoption.
+In either case, you also must submit copies of evidence showing that each child was in the legal custody of and jointly resided with the parent(s) who adopted him or her for some time within two years before or after the adoption.
 Legal custody may only be granted by a court or recognized government entity and is usually granted at the time the adoption is finalized.
 However, if legal custody is granted by a court or recognized government agency prior to the adoption, that time may count to fulfill the two-year legal custody requirement.

-- I. Your Unmarried Sibling Under 18 Years of Age.
+- I. Your unmarried sibling under 18 years of age.
 Submit a certified copy of your birth certificate and a copy of your brother's or sister's birth certificate showing that you have at least one common parent. - 3.
-If you are filing for your parents, unmarried siblings under 18 years of age, and/or the adult minor child of another derivative because of a present danger of retaliation based on your escape from the severe form of trafficking in persons or cooperation with law enforcement, you should include the following: - A. A description of the danger the family member faces and how the danger is linked to your escape or cooperation with law enforcement; - B. Documentation of a previous grant of advance parole to a family member, if available; and - C. Any other credible evidence describing the danger of retaliation, including a signed statement from a law enforcement official, a personal statement from the principal applicant or derivative family member, trial transcripts, court documents, police reports, news articles, copies of reimbursement forms for travel to and from court, and affidavits from other individuals.
+If you are filing for your parents, unmarried siblings under 18 years of age, and/or the adult minor child of another derivative because of a present danger of retaliation based on your escape from the severe form of trafficking in persons or cooperation with law enforcement, you should include the following: - A. A description of the danger the family member faces and how the danger is linked to your escape or cooperation with law enforcement; - B. Documentation of a previous grant of advance parole to a family member, if available; and - C. Any other credible evidence describing the danger of retaliation, including a signed statement from a law enforcement official, trial transcripts, court documents, police reports, news articles, copies of reimbursement forms for travel to and from court, and affidavits from other individuals.